datastatistician3/sAUC/inst/shiny/www/server.md

   output$describe_file <- renderUI({
     if (is.null(data())){
-      h3("Data are not read yet.
+      h3("Data are not uploaded yet.
 Please do so now if you'd like to run Semiparametric AUC Regression model.", style = "color:red")
     } else {
       tabsetPanel(
         tabPanel(